crosswalk-project/crosswalk-website/contribute/Contributing-Code.md

 ## Commit message guidelines

-Your commits and/or pull requests should reference the *ID* of the issue you are working on.
-The ID is the **XWALK-N** identifier at the end of the URL for the issue: for example, for https://crosswalk-project.org/jira/browse/XWALK-898, the ID is **XWALK-898**.

-You can use issue IDs in commit messages and pull requests in the following ways:
+Your commits and/or PRs should reference the ID of the issue you are working on.
+You can use issue IDs in commit messages and PRs in the following ways:

-*   To refer to an issue from a pull request (PR), include the issue ID in the PR's description.
+*   To refer to an issue from a PR, include the issue ID in the PR's description.
 This will result in a mention of the PR in the corresponding Crosswalk Jira issue.

     For example, if you were working on issue XWALK-898, you could reference the issue in a commit message like this:

         Append "-tests" to package name, as per XWALK-898.

-    Only opening and closing a pull request (with an issue ID in the description) will result in a comment being added to Jira.
-Updating a pull request will *not* update related Jira issues.
+    Only opening and closing a PR (with an issue ID in the description) will result in a comment being added to Jira.
+Updating a PR will *not* update related Jira issues.

 *   To close a related Jira issue, add a line with the format **BUG=XWALK-N** to a PR description (NB this is case sensitive).
 Doing this will resolve the corresponding issue in Jira when the PR is merged.
 Using the issue URL (**BUG=https://path/to/issue/XWALK-N**) is also acceptable.